Ronald Acuña Jr. Player Props: Braves vs. Diamondbacks

-Ronald Acuna Jr., with a slugging percentage of .488 in his past 10 games -- including two home runs -- will be in action for the Atlanta Braves versus the Arizona Diamondbacks, with Ryne Nelson on the hill, July 19 at 7:20 PM ET.
+Ronald Acuna Jr., with a slugging percentage of .512 in his past 10 games -- including two home runs -- will be in action for the Atlanta Braves against the Arizona Diamondbacks, with Zac Gallen on the mound, July 20 at 12:20 PM ET.

-In his most recent appearance, he had two hits (going 2-for-5) against the Diamondbacks.
+He had two hits (going 2-for-5) in his last game against the Diamondbacks.

 Ronald Acuña Jr. Game Info & Props vs. the Diamondbacks